intuit/PHP-Payments-SDK/Readme.md

  - ExceptionOnErrorInterceptor:
      throw an exception if the request failed.

-Based Developers can define their own interceptors to intercept request and response by inheriting `InterceptorInterface`.
+Based on the need, you can define your own interceptors to intercept request and response by inheriting the  `InterceptorInterface`:
 - To change the request sent to the Payments API, define your `before(RequestInterface &$request, PaymentClient $client)` method.
-To change the response received, define your `after(ResponseInterface &$response, PaymentClient $client)` method.
+- To change the response received, define your `after(ResponseInterface &$response, PaymentClient $client)` method.
-To intercept the request and response, but don't alter them, define your `intercept(RequestInterface $request, ResponseInterface $response, PaymentClient $client)` method.
+- To intercept the request and response, but don't alter them, define your `intercept(RequestInterface $request, ResponseInterface $response, PaymentClient $client)` method.

-In order to add interceptor to the client, use:
+In order to add an interceptor to the client, use:

 ```php
 $client->addInterceptor("interceptorName", new InterceptorImplementation());
 ```

-To delete an interceptor by name, use:
+To delete an interceptor by its name, use:

 ```php
 $client->removeInterceptor($name);
 ```

 Example:
 To enable file storage for each acutal request and response sent by the SDK:
 ```php
 $client->addInterceptor("requestresponselogger", new LoggingInterceptor("/your/directory/to/store/files", 'America/Los_Angeles'));